How to save time and money on construction projects.

+When it comes to building your dream home, all contractors and clients have the same goal: Save money and get it built as soon as possible, and that is exactly what they should be trying to accomplish, but how do you do it?
 I love the example of hiring the least expensive mason to lay out the house, pour the footings and slab, and then build the block walls.
-The number one priority with the foundation is that it has to be SQUARE, LEVEL AND PLUMB, or the job is a complete mess and everyone is fighting to get their job done until the finish.
+The number one priority with the foundation is that it has to be SQUARE, LEVEL AND PLUMB, or the job is a complete mess and everyone is fighting with the obstacles to get their job done until the finish.
 If you really want to save money and time, it is necessary to hire the absolute best mason that money can buy.

 Get Started with Tampa Bay Design Group